I call on all Grand Mothers

 Lightening the emotional load

 Burnout is a real and very dangerous problem for climate activists.
 Earth scientists and communicators have been speaking out about the emotional toll of working on climate change and the resulting burnout.
-Likewise, All We Can Save circles are intensely emotional, encompassing feelings from grief and exhaustion to love and optimism in a manner both feminine and feminist.
+Likewise, All We Can Save circles are intensely emotional, encompassing feelings from exhaustion to love and optimism in a manner both feminine and feminist.

-“Working on the climate crisis is working on the apocalypse, working on something that’s inherently very depressing, and it’s really challenging to find spaces of hope and optimism and love,” Karp says.
+“It’s really challenging to find spaces of hope and optimism and love,” Karp says.
 “The anthology really highlights the spaces where we can find hope.”

 “Plants, fungi, and lichens were drawing carbon dioxide out of the air as early as 700 million years ago.
 Microbes have been quietly driving the Earth’s carbon cycle, with little fanfare and a lot of humility.
 We have been so focused on finding the elusive technological silver bullet that we turn a blind eye to transformations happening right where we stand, a climate solution rooted in soil that can be scaled to almost every acre of farm and ranchland.”